 Boyertown is a very small borough located in the state of Pennsylvania.
-With a population of 4,071 people and four constituent neighborhoods, Boyertown is the 367th largest community in Pennsylvania.
-Boyertown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 4,264 people and three constituent neighborhoods, Boyertown is the 355th largest community in Pennsylvania.
+Boyertown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs, Boyertown isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Boyertown are a mix of both white- and blue-collar jobs.
 Overall, Boyertown is a borough of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Boyertown who work in office and administrative support (13.55%), sales jobs (9.30%), and food service (8.44%).
+There are especially a lot of people living in Boyertown who work in office and administrative support (16.23%), food service (9.72%), and sales jobs (9.02%).

 Also of interest is that Boyertown has more people living here who work in computers and math than 95% of the places in the US.

-Boyertown is a somewhat ethnically-diverse borough.
 The people who call Boyertown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Boyertown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Boyertown include German, Irish, English, Polish, and Pennsylvania German.
+The greatest number of Boyertown residents report their race to be White, followed by Asian.
+Important ancestries of people in Boyertown include German, English, Irish, Pennsylvania German, and Polish.